ch4mpy/spring-addons/samples/tutorials/resource-server_with_jwtauthenticationtoken/README.md

 }
 ```

-### 3.4.
-Authentication Converter Versus `AuthenticationManagerResolver`
+### 4.4.
+Authentication Converter & `AuthenticationManagerResolver`
-As we already defined a powerful authorities converter, defining an authentication converter is trivial:
+As we already defined a powerful authorities converter, defining an authentication converter is just a matter of calling it and retrieving the username from the configured claim:
 ```java
 @Bean
 Jwt2AuthenticationConverter authenticationConverter(